Screening patients for risk of blood clots

 Find out more

-For more information, see Lifeblood: the thrombosis website or NHS Choices.
+For more information, see the thrombosis UK website or NHS website.

 Got a question?